Overview of Methodologies for Assessing Fair Market Value

 - book value of assets.

-The statistics for each comparable company might need to be adjusted to remove the impact of non-recurring matters, as might the corresponding statistic for the subject entity.
+The statistics for each comparable company might need to be adjusted to remove the effects of non-recurring matters, as might the corresponding statistic for the subject entity.

 Probably the most important aspects of the market approach are the existence of comparables (many cases involve entities that are arguably unique), the degree of their comparability to the subject entity and how the differences should be interpreted.

 The cost approach rests on the principle that a buyer would not pay more for an asset than the cost of replicating that asset, either by buying an alternative or by recreating it.
-This is not the same as the historical cost of the entity or business – historical cost tells us the amount actually spent buying or building the asset at some past date or over a period of time, rather than the cost of buying or replicating the asset on the valuation date, which is better thought of as replacement cost.
+This is not the same as the historical cost of the entity or business – historical cost tells us the amount actually spent buying or building the asset at some past date or during a certain period, rather than the cost of buying or replicating the asset on the valuation date, which is better thought of as replacement cost.